Tony133/nestjs-apps-collection/apps/nestjs-graphql-apollo-code-first/README.md

 # nestjs-api-graphql-code-first

-Simple example GraphQL(Code First) with NestJS 7.x and TypeORM 😻
+Simple example GraphQL(Code First) with NestJS and TypeORM for the NestJS community 😻

 ## Installation